YTD Meaning: What is Year to Date? (with Video Explanation)

 Rho Treasury is not insured by the FDIC.
 Rho Treasury are not deposits or other obligations of Webster Bank N.A., or American Deposit Management Co.’s partner banks, and are not guaranteed by Webster Bank N.A., or American Deposit Management Co.’s partner banks.
 Rho Treasury products are subject to investment risks, including possible loss of the principal invested.

-*This reflects the sought net yield based on 90-day Treasury Bill rates as of [DATE] and an annual fee which ranges from 0.15% for deposits of $20M or more to 0.6% (the maximum annual fee) for deposits under $2M.
+*This reflects the gross yield based on 90-day Treasury Bill rates as of 03/26/2025.
+The advertised yield does not include the annual fee, which ranges from 0.15% for deposits of $20M or more to 0.6% (the maximum annual fee) for deposits under $2M.
 Individual results may vary depending on the actual investment date and investment products selected.
 Past performance is not a guarantee of future performance results.
 The yield is variable and fluctuates without prior notice.
-The rate shown is net of fees.
+The rate shown is before fees.
+Fees and costs may reduce the actual returns received.
 The amount of Treasury Bills available at a particular yield will depend upon the sellers’ offer size; any remaining cash balance after the purchase may not earn the same yield.

-© 2019-2024 Under Technologies, Inc. DBA Rho Technologies.
+© 2019-2025 Under Technologies, Inc. DBA Rho Technologies.
 Rho is a trademark of Under Technologies, Inc.